 Aside from climate, the best months to visit for lively Cuban festivals are July and August.
 New Year's Eve is also enthusiastically celebrated in Cuba, while the Latin American International Film Festival in Havana lands in November.

 Cuba's long coastline offers lots of opportunities for water sports including jet-skiing, scuba-diving and snorkelling.
-Coastal resorts are great for boat trips, beach volleyball and swimming with dolphins, or you can take a jungle tour and visit wildlife at a nature reserve.
+Coastal resorts are great for boat trips & beach volleyball, or you can take a jungle tour and visit wildlife at a nature reserve.
 Cuba's white sand is perfect for sunbathing, while plenty of relaxing bars and cafes are scattered around to take some shade.